 A mysterious neighbor - was what Russia was to me at best, before my job assignment sudenly moved me there.

 Unlike many western countries where I had visited, worked and or fished,

 Russia had something to make me think twice, especially to live in!

-Another thing which had been clear to me was its immense size - from Europe
+Another thing that had been clear to me was its immense size - from Europe

 to Asian far east, Russia covers 11 timezone in its gigantic territory

 To see it in a positive light, there is a certain sense of romance to it.

 Those myriads of rivers, mountains and wilderness that I only could admire